|59 Colyear's Scottish regiment|

 For the years after 1695 we have few particulars for Colyear's regiment.
 The regiment's actions in 1696 are uncertain, it could have been in the second line of the allied army in the Spanish Netherlands province of Brabant21.
 For 26 May 1697 we are certain that Colyear's regiment was in the second line of King William III's army next to Lauder's22.
 In January 1699 the States General determined the Colyear regiment to be in garrison in Namur23.

-The Colyear regiment in the War of the Spanish Succession
+7 The War of the Spanish Succession

 The Colyear regiment probably started the War of the Spanish Succession in Bergen op Zoom, because on 25 April the regiment was in Bergen op Zoom and had not yet received its recruits24.
 On 21 December 1702 Colyear's was in Bergen op Zoom25.